Dachshund Chihuahua Mix (Chiweenie) Breed information

 The Chiweenie is a mix between a Chihuahua and a Dachshund.
 Chihuahua Dachshund Mixes are small dogs with big personalities.

-Although they are considered a "designer breed" Chihuahua Dachshund mixes are often found in shelters, as many people are not aware of the special care they require.
+Although they are considered a "designer breed" Chiuahua Dachshund mixes are often found in shelters, as many people are not aware of the special care they require.
 That's because they are prone to Degenerative Disc Disease (IVDD), a condition that can be debilitating if not treated properly.

 Chiweenies are usually energetic and playful, but they also have a reputation for being barkers.
 This is because both Chihuahuas and Dachshunds are prone to barking, and the Dachshund Chihuahua mix inherits this trait from both parent breeds.

-Chiweenie Quick Facts
+Dachshund Chihuahua mix Quick Facts

 Chihuahua Dachshund Mix